Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Note how the foreground image is scaled and shifted by the GSW files.
 Also text and overlays can be added.
 With this ability you can create your best “looks,” and then create output for each look.

 Once a batch process has created all of its files, the process terminates.
-If you check the box that says “Keep Checking for New Files,” after the last file is process the batch system will sleep for 1 second, and then it will look to see if there are any new files in any of the specified folders.
+If you check the box that says “Keep Checking for New Files,” after the last file is processed the batch system will sleep for 1 second, and then it will look to see if there are any new files in any of the specified folders.
 If it finds one or more it will process them and then display the last result in the last result box.
 This is a handy feature if you’re doing tethered shooting.
 Every time the camera stores a new file in a watched directory that file will be processed and displayed.

 Batch Printing